Speed Up Zig-Zag: Speed Up Zig-Zag

 \subsection{Space Transformation and Uniform Ergodicity}

 When we focus on the one dimensional process, we can prove that it is a space transformation of an original, one-dimensional Zig-Zag process.
-We have the following. \begin{proposition}[One Dimensional SUZZ as Space Transformation] Consider a one-dimensional SUZZ process $Z_t=(X_t,\Theta_t)_{t \geq 0}$ with speed function $s$, targeting a measure $\mu$ as in (\ref{zz.inv:3}).
-Assume that the rates satisfy (\ref{rates.formula:2}) and Assumptions \ref{non.explo.condition:0}, \ref{ass.lyapunov:1} and \ref{ass.lyapunov:2} hold.
-Let
+We have the following. \begin{proposition}[One Dimensional SUZZ as Space Transformation] Consider a one-dimensional SUZZ process $Z_t=(X_t,\Theta_t)_{t \geq 0}$ with strictly positive speed function $s \in C^2$, targeting a measure $\mu$ as in (\ref{zz.inv:3}).
+Assume that the rates satisfy (\ref{rates.formula:2}) and let

 and